 Are you working in the public/non-profit sector hoping to capitalize on the Student Loan Forgiveness Program?
 If you refinance with CommonBond you will have private loans.
 These are not eligible for loan forgiveness.
 I have mixed thoughts on the loan forgiveness program, and there's already a lot of confusion and reneging on who is eligible.
 But that's a topic for another day...

 For me, CommonBond made sense for my family's situation.
-If it makes sense for you, check them out through this link and you'll get a sweet $200 bonus.
+If it makes sense for you, check them out through this link.
 If it doesn't, please do everything you can to educate yourself and keep your financial house in order.
 No one else is going to do this for you.
 Barely scraping by and living paycheck to paycheck on a 6 figure salary is a very real thing.
 Don't let that happen to you.

 If you still want to talk more about personal finance; email me at firstname.lastname@example.org

 If there's enough interest, I may write future tl;dr articles on the subject.
 But in the meantime, I'm happy to steer you towards books and other resources that have helped me.